Workbench-Build/workbook/docs/index.md

 - [Web3 Revenue Primitives](https://github.com/FEMBusinessModelsRing/web3_revenue_primitives) - An open source list of business models that might be helpful for Web3 projects.
 - If you're going to include governance Placeholder VC has a post exploring [ten thesis on decentralized network governance](https://www.placeholder.vc/blog/2020/9/30/ten-theses-on-decentralized-network-governance).
 - [A Token Engineering Process](https://medium.com/@stephen_yo/a-token-engineering-process-16687f3b9a74) - Great article that covers the basics of system mapping and diagramming in the context of token engineering.
 More great articles on the token engineering process [here](https://blog.oceanprotocol.com/towards-a-practice-of-token-engineering-b02feeeff7ca) and [here](https://medium.com/block-science/on-the-practice-of-token-engineering-part-i-c2cc2434e727)
+- [Re-thinking decentralized governance](https://thedefiant.substack.com/p/we-need-to-re-think-decentralized-5df) - Blake West has some great points on why you want to minimize governance to maximize protocol decentralization and autonomy.
 - [Token Engineering community](https://tokenengineeringcommunity.github.io/website/) - A community working to further the discipline of token engineering through education and outreach.
 Check out their [Library](https://tokenengineeringcommunity.github.io/website/docs/library-te-101) for more resources.
 - [CommonsStack](https://commonsstack.org/) - A community working to create templates and best practices to realign incentives around public goods.
 - [cadCAD Edu](https://www.cadcad.education/) is a great resource to learn about the token engineering process.
 While it's focused on cadCAD, the Complete Foundations Bootcamp is a great intro to the token engineering design process as a whole.